erf/vis-plug/README.md

 `:plug-outdated` - check if plugins are up-to-date

-`:plug-upgrade` - upgrade to latest vis-plug
+`:plug-upgrade` - upgrade to latest vis-plug using git pull

 `:plug-remove` - delete plugin by {name} (`:plug-list` for names)